 This started as a DIY home decor project, but now that it is finished it’s feeling more like a DIY home improvement project!
 Concrete has been extremely popular in interior design over the last few years, so of course we had to show you how to make some of this gorgeous decor for yourself.
 With the help of our contractor friend Tom, we made this lovely DIY concrete table top, perfect for an indoor or outdoor coffee table.
 Find our full free tutorial below, complete with photos for visual guidance.
-Or, if you want to dig into daily DIY fun, check out our membership program and use the coupon code diylove to receive 20% off annual membership today!
+Or, if you want to dig into daily DIY fun, check out our membership program and make this the most creative year of your life!

 - Wood Molding

 - Wire Mesh

 - ½ inch OSB Panel or Plywood (referred to as “panel product” in the tutorial)